SpiritSeal/procdesign-lab-agent/README.md

+TODO: You are building a minimal agent that will fully complete the coding part of the lab exercise in the ./assignment/ directory.

+Use openrouter, and follow the structure provided.

+Allowed models:
+google/gemini-3.1-pro-preview
+anthropic/claude-sonnet-4.6

-structure
+## structure

-[1 reasoning model, low thinking?]
+[1 heavy model, low thinking?]

 `tree` +
 `cat README.md` +